c2akula/tofu/README.md

-# TensorLight
+# Tofu
-TensorLight is a light-weight tensor operation library for C with broadcasting support.
+Tofu is a light-weight tensor operation library for C with broadcasting support.

 ## Prerequisites
 The following steps have been tested for Ubuntu 16.04 but should work with